-Our goal is to mentor School Age youth by providing a safe environment to learn foundational skills, develop healthy, trusting relationships and build self-confidence.
+Our goal is to mentor school age youth by providing a safe environment to learn foundational skills, develop healthy relationships, and build self-confidence.

 We utilize our out-of-school time to focus on the following areas of development:

 What do you do with the kids when it’s a snow day or vacation, but you still have to work?
 Instead of hanging around the house watching TV, bring them to the Y!
 They’ll be active and meet new friends, for prices that are even better than the local babysitter.
-Individual snow day, no-school days in the Auburn and Lewiston School system and school vacation week programs are offered.
+Individual snow day, no-school days, and school vacation week programs are offered.

 YES!
-We offer care for days that the schools are closed, with the exception of those listed in our CLOSED question below.
+We offer care for days that the schools are closed, such as snow days and school vacations, except for those listed in our CLOSED question below.
 Additional rates may apply.

 We also serve children who live onsite in the Hillview Community Complex in Lewiston that attend McMahon Elementary.

 We do participate in the CACFP program and are able to provide healthy and nutritious snacks and meals to children at no extra cost.